-Students must take 3-5 of the components or servings listed above and must include at least ½ cup fruit or vegetable to qualify as a Meal Deal.
+Students must take 3-5 of the components or servings listed above and must include at least ½ cup fruit or vegetable to qualify as a complete meal.

 Qualifying Meal vs. A La Carte

 If your student receives a complete qualifying meal he/she will not be charged for the meal.
 Students who select additional items or a meal that does not contain the components necessary to qualify as a meal will be charged "a la carte" or per item.